kevinresol/react-native-default-preference/README.md

 Use `SharedPreferences` (Android) and `UserDefaults` (iOS) with React Native over a unified interface.
 All data is stored as a string.
-If you need to support more complex data structures (e.g. JSON), use serialization/deserialization.
+If you need to support more complex data structures, use serialization/deserialization (e.g. JSON).

 ## Getting started